-The Centers for Disease Control and Prevention (CDC) estimate that 24 million Americans have COPD.
-In the United States, COPD is the fourth leading cause of death.
+The Centers for Disease Control and Prevention (CDC) estimate that 24 million Americans have COPD, and only about half have been diagnosed.
+In the United States, COPD is the third leading cause of death.

-Over the past few years, the death rate from COPD has been higher in women than in men.
+Since 2001, the death rate from COPD has been higher in women than in men.
 This may be due to the increase in smoking by women since the 1940s.
-The good news is that as smoking has become less common in both men and women over the past 25 years, the number of people with COPD between the ages of 25-54 has dropped.
+The good news is that as tobacco use has become less common in both men and women over the past 25 years, the number of people with COPD between the ages of 25-54 has dropped.

 Should I get tested for COPD?

-Talk to your doctor about getting tested for COPD if you are having any of the symptoms listed above, or if you are concerned you may be at risk for COPD.
-Your doctor can find COPD by giving you a breathing test called spirometry.
+Talk with your health care provider about getting tested for COPD if you are having any of the symptoms listed above, or if you are concerned you may be at risk for COPD.
+Your provider can find COPD by giving you a breathing test called spirometry.
 This is a simple test that measures the amount of air a person can blow out of their lungs and also how fast they can blow air out.

 What can I do if I am at risk for getting COPD?

-- Quit smoking – talk to your doctor if you are having trouble quitting on your own.
+- Quit smoking – talk to your health care provider if you are having trouble quitting on your own.
 You can also call 1-866-NY-QUITS.

-- Stay away from air pollutants – like strong fumes and secondhand smoke.
+- Avoid air pollutants – like strong fumes and secondhand smoke.

-- Talk to your doctor if you are concerned about your risk for COPD.
+- Talk with your health care provider if you are concerned about your risk for COPD.

 Can COPD be treated?

 Yes, but the damage to the lungs in COPD cannot be reversed.
-Treatment can help a person with COPD feel better and slow the damage to the lungs.
+Treatment and lifestyle changes can help a person with COPD feel better and slow the damage to the lungs.

-The most important parts of treatment are staying away from cigarette smoke and other damaging air pollutants.
-Medications are available to help treat the symptoms of COPD.
+The most important parts of treatment are staying away from tobacco smoke and other damaging air pollutants.
+Medications are available to help treat COPD symptoms like coughing and wheezing.
 People with severe forms of COPD may need to use a machine that gives them extra oxygen to breathe.

-People with, or at risk for, COPD should also get a flu shot every year, and talk to their doctors about the pneumonia vaccine.
+People with, or at risk for, COPD should get a flu shot every year, and also talk with their health care provider about the pneumonia vaccine.